 See Related: Best Parks in Minneapolis, Minnesota

 The first “attraction” you’ll see at the Weisman is the unique facade of the steel and brick building itself.
-Designed by Frank Gehry, a world-renowned architect who is famous for attractions like the Dancing House in Prague and the Walt Disney Concert Hall in Los Angeles.
+Designed by Frank Gehry, a world-renowned architect famous for attractions like the Dancing House in Prague and the Walt Disney Concert Hall in Los Angeles.

 See Related: Beautiful Sunflower Fields in Minnesota